richard-dh-kim/Android_WordSearchGame/README.md

 # Android_WordSearchGame
 A simple word search game Android app made on Android Studio, using Java.
+Designed for Nexus 5, and emulated on Nexus 5.

 Android, 10x10 grid, includes 6 words (OBJECTIVEC, VARIABLE, SWIFT, KOTLIN, MOBILE, JAVA), keeps track of how many words the user has found, randomized the location of the words, instructions screen, and ending screen added.